streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

     [info] Done packaging.
     [success] Total time: 16 s, completed Feb 20, 2017 10:04:04 AM

+*Note* - you may see some warnings of version conflicts as the JAR is built.
+These are due to the

 You should see a jar file in the `target/scala-2.10` directory:

     $ ls target/scala-2.10